Protect the world’s peace. Donate to support Ukraine

 How many pages is The Montessori Toddler: A Parent’s Guide to Raising a Curious And Responsible Human Being and when was it published?

-Who is the author of The Montessori Toddler: A Parent’s Guide to Raising a Curious And Responsible Human Being?
+Can The Montessori Toddler: A Parent’s Guide to Raising a Curious And Responsible Human Being help with behavioral issues?